Neural Surrogate HMC: On Using Neural Likelihoods for Hamiltonian Monte Carlo in Simulation-Based Inference: Introduction

 In experiments, we demonstrate our approach by applying it to the problem of modeling the heliospheric transport of galactic cosmic rays (GCRs)~\cite{bib:Rankin-etal-2022, bib:Engelbrecht-etal-2022}, a component of space weather that will influence the scheduling of future crewed space missions.
-The likelihood function computed by the numerical solver fails a fraction of the time due to numerical instabilities, resulting in a noisy estimate of the true likelihood.
-A NN surrogate model --- with an inductive bias towards smoothness --- is trained on a large dataset of precomputed PDE solutions.
-This provides significant improvement in both accuracy and computational cost per likelihood evaluation during MCMC.
-It also means the surrogate likelihood is differentiable, which enables the use of HMC.
+This application has all three properties that make neural surrogate HMC appealing: the simulator is a slow numerical solver which is non-differentiable and fails a fraction of the time due to numerical instabilities.
+Posterior inference is performed using HMC with all likelihood evaluations performed by the NLE model --- which has an inductive bias towards smoothness --- trained on a large dataset of precomputed simulator runs.
+We show that this approach provides significant improvement in accuracy for a fixed computational budget compared to other methods.
 Using this approach, we obtain state-of-the-art constraints on the global heliospheric transport parameters.

+The contributions of this work are thus: \begin{enumerate} \item Identifying three distinct advantages of neural surrogate HMC for SBI. \item Identifying conditions under which neural surrogate HMC provides advantages over other inference methods. \item Specific recommendations for defining a prior and training data set. \item Specific recommendations for handling the approximation error of the surrogate likelihood. \item Demonstrating the method by obtaining state-of-the-art constraints on parameters for the Parker equation for modeling GCR transport in the heliosphere. \end{enumerate}